Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Summary

 \section{Summary}

-The study on neutrinos provides the avenues for exploring several phenomena of physics beyond the standard model.
-At present, several experiments are going on to measure various fundamental properties of neutrinos emanating from different sources.
-An experimental program has been proposed at the research reactor U-Apsara for the measurement of CE$\nu$NS.
-We have studied active-sterile neutrino mixing sensitivity with Si, and Ge detectors in the context of CE$\nu$NS measurements at reactors with different core configuration and sizes available in India.
-The analysis has been carried out for determining the active-sterile neutrino mixing sensitivity considering an exposure of 1 year and detectors with varying masses, detection thresholds and resolutions.
-The region in sin$^2 2\theta_{14}$-$\Delta m^{2}_{41}$ plane is constrained considering a single detector which will be placed at a fixed position with respect to the reactor core.
+The study on neutrinos provides avenues for exploring numerous phenomena in physics beyond the standard model.
+At present, several experiments are underway to measure various fundamental properties of neutrinos emanating from different sources.
+A proposed experimental program at the U-Apsara research reactor, at BARC in India is described which aims to measure CE$\nu$NS.
+We have studied active-sterile neutrino mixing sensitivity with Si, and Ge detectors in the context of CE$\nu$NS measurements at reactors with different core configurations and sizes available in India.
+The analysis has been carried out to determine the active-sterile neutrino mixing sensitivity considering an exposure of 1 year and detectors with varying masses, detection thresholds, and resolutions.
+The region in sin$^2 2\theta_{14}$-$\Delta m^{2}_{41}$ plane is constrained by considering a single detector which will be placed at a fixed position with respect to the reactor core.
 It is found that the ASN oscillation at 95$\%$ confidence level with $\sin^{2}2\theta_{14}\geq 0.09$ at $\Delta m^{2}_{41}$ = 1.0 eV$^{2}$ can be observed with the Ge detector of mass 10 kg for an exposure of 1-yr.
-The Ge detector can exclude a large portion of the favored non-zero ASN mixing parameters region obtained from GALLIUM experiment.
-The sensitivity improves by placing the detector at PFBR or VVER reactor facilities.
+Additionally, the Ge detector can exclude a significant portion of the favored non-zero ASN mixing parameters region obtained from the GALLIUM experiment.
+Furthermore, the sensitivity improves when placing the detector at PFBR or VVER reactor facilities.